 These allergic reactions can occur through ingesting and indirect contact (E.g. touching equipment or clothing) with the listed foods.
 To ensure our students are safe, we ask you to avoid where possible sending any products containing peanuts or tree nuts to school.
-Students may bring food containing strawberry flavoring (e.g. yoghurt, muesli bars) but not fresh, pure strawberries or products made from this.
 Our school, and the families of children with these severe allergies, are grateful for your support and awareness to ensuring the safety of our students.

 Education is the key here, so it is important that you talk with your child about the reasons why this is important and ensure they too understand.

 Tree nuts include: walnuts, almond, hazelnut, cashew, pistachio, brazil nuts, beechnut, chestnut, butternut, chinquapin nut, gianduja, ginko nut, hickory nut, lychee nut, macadamia nut, nangai nut, shea nut, pili nut, pine nut, and pecan.